History of Daffodils and Tulips

 Which is the bliss of solitude;

-The wild daffodils (photos above).
 While some of the bulbs are still available from specialty sources, the original species are usually much smaller than the sturdy, tall hybrids we all enjoy.
-Top to bottom above, the small cone-shaped species is called Narcissus bulbicodium, and is always nicknamed “Hoop Petticoat.”
-The white, flattened flower with the brilliant orange cup is the Poet’s Daffodil, a wild form or at least very ancient variety which Linneas, who invented the botanical naming system, gave the name Narcissus poeticus.
-He simply decided this is the one originally connected to the early poet’s story of Narcissus.
+Left to right, above, the white, flattened flower with the brilliant orange cup is the Poet's Daffodil, a wild form or at least very ancient variety which Linneas, who invented the botanical naming system, gave the name Narcissus poeticus.
+He simply decided this is the one originally connected to the early poet's story of Narcissus.
 Next is Narcissus jonquilla, with several small flowers on each stem.
-There are several species that have this form, with either single or multiple bright yellow blooms, all “miniatures” compared to today’s flowers.
-From these humble little wildflowers, the hybridizers have created thousands of versions featuring all sizes and a host of colors from the classic golden yellows and whites to bright orange and even pinks (A selection of modern hybrids is shown at bottom.)
+There are several species that have this form, with either single or multiple bright yellow blooms, all "miniatures" compared to today's flowers.
+From these humble little wildflowers, the hybridizers have created thousands of versions featuring all sizes and a host of colors from the classic golden yellows and whites to bright orange and even pinks (A selection of modern hybrids is shown last.)

 Nine billion flower bulbs a year are produced in Holland's modern production fields today.